Am I still a Creative if I’m not actively creating stuff?

 When we’re unsure about ourselves, we might think we have to do more of the verb to “prove” we are the noun.
 This isn’t necessarily the case.

-In a recent podcast episode by D’ana Joi, she explains this neatly using the example of multi-passionate creatives — those people who have many interests AND the talent to match.
+In a podcast episode by D’ana Joi, she explains this neatly using the example of multi-passionate creatives — those people who have many interests and talents to match.

 Existing in life as a multi passionate creative is something that often doesn't feel like a choice.
 It's simply who you are. […] When we think of that as a verb, that's when we start feeling like there's something that we need to do in order to embody that.
 There's something that we need to upkeep; there's some action that we must be taking.
 And this is where we can get stuck in proving ourselves.